danvers/pong/README.md

 # pong
 This is a little pong game created with processing (https://processing.org/) (Java).

-I watched Daniel Shifmans Coding Challenge #67 (https://www.youtube.com/watch?v=IIrC5Qcb2G4) which I have modified in several aspects:
+I watched Daniel Shifmans Coding Challenge #67 (https://www.youtube.com/watch?v=IIrC5Qcb2G4) which I have modified in a few aspects:

 - increasing speed of the puck
 - different paddle check function